 Why does water retention occur?

-- The lymphatic vessels which carry lymph, are unable to transport some of the excess fluid.
+The same occurs when the lymphatic vessels, in addition to transporting the lymph, are unable to transport part of the excess fluids.

 Symptoms of edema or water retention